-Amp modulation scales the Amp Level and Amp Envelope, with an upper limit of 2x the original settings to prevent uncontrollably loud output.
+Amp modulation scales the Amp Level and Amp Envelope.
+The final volume is determined by multiplying these by any additional modulation sources, with an upper limit of 2x the original level.
 If the original level is low, the maximum modulated volume will also be low.